aws-neuron/aws-neuron-sdk/release-notes/tools/aws-neuronx-tools.rst

 New in the release:

-* Added new Neuron Collectives benchmarking tool, ``neuron-top``, to enable benchmarking sweeps on various Neuron Collective Communication operations.
+* Added new Neuron Collectives benchmarking tool, ``nccom-test``, to enable benchmarking sweeps on various Neuron Collective Communication operations.
 See new nccom-test documentation under System Tools for more details.

 * Expanded support for Neuron profiling to include runtime setup/teardown times and collapsed exection of NeuronCore engines and DMA.
 See Tensorboard release notes and tutorial for more details.